crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 Here is the short version.

 Most articles about RubyLLM are good.
-Some are excellent.
-However, since RubyLLM became popular, I have seen a couple of confident guides from people who clearly had not even run the code.
+Since it became popular, I have seen a few confident guides from people who clearly had not run the code.
 Usually they disappear into LinkedIn or search results.
 This one made the pattern impossible to ignore.

 [I called it out](/assets/receipts/2026-05-13-production-experience-maintainer-first-correction.png):